arangodb/docs/3.11/tutorials-starter.md

 ## Starting a cluster with datacenter to datacenter synchronization

-{% include hint-ee.md feature="Datacenter to datacenter replication" %}
+{% include hint-ee.md feature="Datacenter-to-Datacenter Replication" %}

-Datacenter to datacenter replication (DC2DC) requires a normal ArangoDB cluster in both data centers and one or more (`arangosync`) syncmasters & syncworkers in both data centers.
+Datacenter-to-Datacenter Replication (DC2DC) requires a normal ArangoDB cluster in both data centers and one or more (`arangosync`) syncmasters & syncworkers in both data centers.
 The starter enables you to run these syncmasters & syncworkers in combination with your normal cluster.